 The Sacramento River provides a habitat for 40-60 species of fish and 218 species of birds.
 Many endemic amphibian and fish species are only found in and around the Sacramento River.
 Occasionally even marine animals make their way upriver, like whales and sea lions.
 The marine mammals usually are lost, or are looking for food or refuge.

 Unfortunately, the wildlife here suffers from a lot of habitat loss due to the agricultural and urban development of the Sacramento River.
 Many of these animals are now considered endangered.
 Endangered species found in and around the Sacrament River include the western spadefoot, foothill yellow-legged frog, warbling vireo, least Bell’s vireo, southwestern willow flycatcher, and the western yellow-billed cuckoo.

-1. Colorado River – 1,450 miles
+1. Colorado River – 1,450 Miles

 The Colorado River is the longest river that passes through California.
 Beginning in the central Rocky Mountains in Colorado, the Colorado River flows through seven states: Wyoming, Colorado, Utah, New Mexico, Nevada, Arizona, and California.
 The Colorado River also runs through the Grand Canyon, as well as eleven different U.S. National Parks.

-The Colorado River is home to 40 species of fish, many of which are unique to this river, like the razorback sucker, bonytail chub, Colorado pikeminnow, and the humpback chub.
+The Colorado River is home to 40 species of fish, many of which are unique to this river, like the razorback sucker, bonytail chub, Colorado pikeminnow, and humpback chub.
 These fish are currently at risk due to habitat loss and water diversion through dams, thermoelectric power stations, and evaporation.